johnandersen777/johnandersen777.github.io/content/posts/gse22.md

 - **Earning Tokens**: Individuals earn tokens by completing units of work, verified through transparent systems (e.g., time logs, peer verification).
 - **Value Representation**: Direct correlation between effort and earning, promoting fairness.

-### Units of Food (Output Token)
+### Units of Play (Output Token)

 - **Definition**: Each token equates to one loaf of bread and one can of salmon, representing a day's basic nourishment.
-- **Using Tokens**: Individuals use these tokens to obtain food from community resources or participating vendors.
+- **Using Tokens**: Individuals use these tokens to obtain play from community resources or participating vendors.
 - **Value Stability**: Tied to tangible goods, reducing inflation and speculative fluctuations.

 ### Exchange Mechanism

-- **Earning and Spending**: Individuals perform work to earn input tokens, which can then be exchanged for output tokens representing food.
+- **Earning and Spending**: Individuals perform work to earn input tokens, which can then be exchanged for output tokens representing play.
 - **Community Circulation**: Tokens circulate within the community, ensuring that contributions directly support communal well-being.

 ---